-At midnight James awoke and when I picked him up I noticed he was soaked.
+At midnight JF awoke and when I picked him up I noticed he was soaked.
 What seemed to be almost the entire 3 oz from his last feeding had soaked through his onesie and sleeper and blanket.
 When I undressed him the acidic formula was pooled on his belly and as I wiped it up more came out, along with some fresh blood.

 It was kinda gross - especially the smell, which is the smell of barf.